What Prostate Cancer Has To Do With Breast Cancer…

 As stated above, these studies also suggest that men with prostate cancer who have these BRCA variants are more likely to have aggressive disease.
 In these studies, men with BRCA mutations tend to have higher Gleason score, higher PSA level at diagnosis, and higher tumor stage and/or grade at diagnosis.

-Updated screening guidelines
+Updated screening guidelines for BRAC gene mutations

 In February 2018, the National Comprehensive Cancer Network (NCCN) updated its guidelines to recommend expanded genetic screening for prostate cancer.
-According to NCCN, men with prostate cancer that has spread outside the prostate gland into nearby tissue regionally and men with metastatic disease, regardless of age, should have genetic testing performed by a specialist.4
+According to NCCN, men with prostate cancer that has spread outside the prostate into nearby tissue regionally and men with metastatic disease, regardless of age, should have genetic testing performed by a specialist.4

 NCCN also recommends beginning screening for prostate cancer (PSA and DRE) at an earlier age (age 45) for men who have known BRCA mutations or inherited risk.